 What to Avoid When Caring for Engineered Hardwood

-Before you get started on taking care of your engineered hardwood floors, it's important to know what not to do.
+In addition to learning how to clean engineered hardwood floors, it's important to know what NOT to do.
+We've seen many homeowners fall into the trap of "trying out" new solutions or using what they have around the house which may lead to damage.
 Learn what to avoid when you're in a pinch and deviating from the floor care plan we've outlined above.

 Abrasive Scrubbers